Diagnosing Pancreatic Cancer

 - On-site pathologists who can examine your tissue sample during your procedure.

 - Cancer surgeons who can immediately consult with your gastroenterologist to guide next steps.

 - Team-based care, with specialists working together to make sure you don’t have to unnecessarily repeat a test or treatment.

-This page is devoted mostly to exocrine pancreatic tumors, which make up about 95% of cases.
-Read about diagnosing pancreatic neuroendocrine tumors at the bottom of the page.
+This page is devoted to exocrine pancreatic cancer, which makes up about 95% of cases.
+We also treat pancreatic neuroendocrine tumors, or NETs.

 Exam and medical history

 Your doctor will start with a physical exam and talk with you about your symptoms and medical history.
 The doctor will ask about your family history to assess your risk of pancreatic cancer.
 If the doctor suspects pancreatic cancer, these are the most common tests you might have:

 Computed tomography uses an X-ray beam that circles the body to create 3D and cross-sectional views.
 You are given a dye by IV to better show any cancer on scans.